h0bbel/compostableinfrastructure/README.md

 This in turn results in a [Physical Design](Physical.md) that can be used to build the entire stack of services.

+The purpose of the lab is to provide infrastructure services as well as a training ground for various technologies.

 ## "Business" Background

 *By developing the documentation in this manner, the idea is for it to work as an exercise in writing enterprise design documents.*

 **Participants**